shadowsocks/shadowsocks/README.md

 usage
 -----------

-Put `server.py` on your server.
-Edit `server.py`, change the following values:
+Edit `config.json`, change the following values:

+    server          your server ip or hostname
-    PORT          server port
+    server_port     server port
+    local_port      local port
-    KEY           a password to identify clients
+    password        a password used to encrypt transfer

+Put all the files on your server.
 Run `python server.py` on your server.
 To run it in the background, run `nohup python server.py > log &`.

-Put `local.py` on your client machine.
-Edit `local.py`, change these values:
+Put all the files on your client machine.

-    SERVER        your server ip or hostname
-    REMOTE_PORT   server port
-    PORT          local port
-    KEY           a password, it must be the same as the password of your server

 Run `python local.py` on your client machine.

 Change proxy settings of your browser into

-    SOCKS5 127.0.0.1:PORT
+    SOCKS5 127.0.0.1:local_port